Hering's Law

 Hering's Law is more usually written:

-Cure progresses
+Cure progresses:

 - from important organs to lesser organs

-- from within outwards
+- rom within outwards

 - from above downwards (in animals this can be taken as from cranial, caudally and down the limbs)